You need to make this chimichurri dish.

 - 3 T unsalted butter

 - Place all ingredients into a high-powered blender and blend until very smooth.
-Allow to sit at room temperature for at least 30 minutes to allow flavors to meld.
-Season to taste.
+Allow to sit at room temperature for at least 30 minutes to allow flavors to meld while you prepare the rest of the dish.

 - Pour chimichurri sauce over everything in skillet until just coated.
 Serve immediately with extra chimichurri at the table.